Crane Union High School: Service area

 The official school district attendance area includes, in addition to Crane: Diamond, Double-O Ranch, Drewsey, Fields, Frenchglen, Riley, and Suntex.
 In 2002 the size of its attendance boundary was 7700 sqmi, an area that was about the same size as that of Massachusetts.
+The Willamette Valley is about half the area of the attendance zone of Crane Union High.

 The school also historically served sections of Malheur County, and portions of Humboldt County, Nevada, including Denio.
 Some communities in Nevada had inter-state agreements.
 Sending school districts pay the costs of tuition.
 In 1959, the Crane UHSD territory extended into Malheur County; that year there was a proposal to reorganize the school districts in both counties with part of Crane Union's territory to be given to Malheur County.

 Crane Union historically served the Denio area, including when the townsite was in Oregon.
 The area on the Oregon state line across from Denio is, as of 2020, in the official Crane Union boundary.
 As of 2004 Denio, Nevada parents with high school aged children may send their children to Crane Union instead of sending them to Albert M. Lowry High School in Winnemucca, Nevada.